 - Biomechanic analysis of speed: This consists of the analysis of the athlete's stride through pressure platforms in static and dynamic positions, and how it affects the rest of the body (knees, hips, back, etc.).
-With this, the podiatrist will be able to recommend the most suitable type of footware as the test will detect possible mechanic alterations to avoid or treat any preexisiting issues, such as musculoskeletal pathologies.
-After the test, the sportsperson will have information on their stride pace and rhythem, which will prove useful in improving their overall technique.
+With this, the podiatrist will be able to recommend the most suitable type of footwear as the test will detect possible mechanic alterations to avoid or treat any pre-existing issues, such as musculoskeletal pathologies.
+After the test, the sportsperson will have information on their stride pace and rhythm, which will prove useful in improving their overall technique.

 - Kinanthropometric body composition analysis and a nutritional and ergogenic assessment: The morphotype of athletes tends to be very specific and varies in different sports, or even in the same sport where there can be differences between positions and roles within the game.
-Therefore, in the High Performance Centre (HPC), we can analyse, in detail, the body composition of athletes and create nutritional strategies and/or a fitness plan that will help the sportsperson achieve their goals and to reach the optimum parameters of their chosen sport.
-In total, we can offer nutritional advice and ergogenic help.
+Therefore, in the High Performance Centre (HPC), we can analyse the body composition of athletes in detail, and create nutritional strategies and/or a fitness plan that will help the sportsperson achieve their goals and reach the optimum parameters of their chosen sport.
+In addition, we can offer nutritional advice and ergogenic help.

 Physiotherapy and Rehabilitation

-- The High Performance Sport Centre (HPC), set up through the partnership between La Manga Club and UCAM (University of Murcia), has a physiotherapy and rehabilitation service to be offered in its modern facilities at Spa La Manga Club.
+- The High Performance Sport Centre (HPC), set up through the partnership between La Manga Club and UCAM (University of Murcia), has a physiotherapy and rehabilitation service available in its modern facilities at Spa La Manga Club.

-A team of physiotherapists specialised in high performance sports and who boast many years of experience in sports rehabilitation (especially in the field of regional level football) will combine the monitoring of injuries with sports rehabilitation until your total recovery back into your previous training program.
+A team of physiotherapists specialised in high performance sports and who boast many years of experience in sports rehabilitation (especially in the field of regional level football) will combine the monitoring of injuries with sports rehabilitation until you totally recover and are back into your previous training program.